istio/istio.io/content/en/docs/reference/config/authorization/conditions/index.md

 ---

-This page describes the supported keys and value formats you can use as conditions in the `when` field of the authorization policy objects.
+This page describes the supported keys and value formats you can use as conditions in the `when` field of [authorization policy resources](/docs/reference/config/authorization/authorization-policy/).

 {{< warning >}}
 Unsupported keys and values are silently ignored.